 This is a silent activity, and there is no “winner” or competitive layer, as every student gets a chance to participate.
 The teacher should have ideas for students who may struggle to think quickly on the fly–written on note cards, for example.

 This is a team-building game that not only is fun, but it also creates a median for teaching while also boosting the energy of all those involved.
 To play, you will need anywhere from twelve to twenty-four soft-textured balls.
-Quality Logo Products has a great selection of squishy stress balls, especially when you buy in larger quantities.
-However, if you have a decent amount of tennis balls lying around, then they work just fine as well.

 The beauty of this game is that you can use it amongst large groups of students.
 Start with around eight to ten students and have them stand side-by-side, forming a circle.
 Hand one of the students a ball and have him/her throw it to another member of the circle.
 The person who receives the ball will then thank the thrower of the ball by name.
 From there, the person now holding the ball will throw it to someone else in the circle, but first they must recognize them by name.

 Eventually, everyone will have received the ball.
 At this point, inform everyone in the circle that they must remember which person they threw the ball too, as well as who they received the ball from.
 Now, the rotation will begin again, and in the same order too.
 However, during this round, the ball transactions must occur quicker.
 Gradually, incorporate the rest of the balls until every ball has been dispensed.

 The typical outcome is a classroom full of scattered balls, which is when the activity has reached a stopping point.
 Most teachers find that through all of the energy, there are ample opportunities to relate this game to a particular lesson plan as well as a portal for the group to get to know one another too.